jfflbnntt/dmsguild/expandedArmory/weapon/descriptions.md

 **Glaive.** A glaive is a sword-like blade mounted on a long pole.
 Other similar weapons include the bill and fauchard.
 One of the few reach weapons that is not also slow.

-**Heavy Flail and Great Flail.** A large flail meant to be used with two hands.
-Sometimes fashioned with multiple heads.
-A heavier version of the light flail, often fashioned with a spiked ball on the end of a long chain.
-Crafted specifically for battle and effective against opponents with shields.
+**Heavy Flail and Great Flail.** A heavy flail is crafted specifically for battle and to be effective against opponents with shields, often fashioned with one or more spiked balls on the end of a long chains.
+A great flail is even larger and meant to be used with two hands.
+Flails are a favored weapon among gnolls.

 **Heavy Pick and Great Pick.** A larger and heavier version of the pick able to be used in one or two hands.
 Sometimes called a **horseman's pick**.